Blog #4.

 One of many histories of creating famous still-life paintings is Eugene Delacroix.

-Does art imitate life?
+Does fine art imitate life?

 Would you believe in that?